misterperson/Dark-Souls-2-Armor-Optimizer/SotFSArmorOptimizer/SotFSArmorOptimizer/README.txt

 "Stat": stat
 Enter your build's stats without any armor equiped

+Forced Equipment:
+Using the itemids file, you may look up the id for the gear you wish to use.
+When the array is left blank, all gear will be considered for that slot.

 Constraints:
 "Stat": [ minimum, maximum ]
 Constraints will only select armor sets